Zombieboy: Commercial performance

-"Zombieboy" entered several national charts following the release of Mayhem.
-The song debuted at number 76 on the Billboard Global 200, a chart that ranks the most streamed and best-selling songs worldwide.
-In the United States, it debuted at number 85 on the Billboard Hot 100 for the week of March 22, 2025, and reached number six on the Hot Dance/Pop Songs chart.
-In Canada, it peaked at number 85 on the Canadian Hot 100, while in Brazil it reached number 95 on the Brasil Hot 100.
+During the release week of Mayhem, "Zombieboy" entered the Billboard Global 200 at number 76.
+It was one of twelve tracks from the album to appear on the chart, ranking as the eighth highest-charting track among them.
+In the United States, it debuted at number 85 on the Billboard Hot 100 for the week of March 22, 2025, and reached number 6 on the Hot Dance/Pop Songs chart.
+On the latter chart, Gaga simultaneously placed nine tracks from the album, with "Zombieboy" ranking as the fifth highest-positioned track.
+In Canada, it peaked at number 85 on the Canadian Hot 100, while in Brazil it reached number 95 on the Brasil Hot 100 and received a double-platinum certification from Pro-Música Brasil.
 In the United Kingdom, the track debuted at number 76 on the UK Streaming Chart for the week of March 20.
 In France, it entered the top 200 at number 141, and in Greece, it charted at number 42 on the Digital Singles Chart.